appcoreopc/zeta/README.md

 - Dynamically extensible objects with prototypal inheritance, as in JavaScript

+- Dynamically extensible arrays with zero-based indexing, as in JavaScript

 - No distinction between statements and expression, everything is an expression, as in LISP

 - A user-extensible grammar, giving programmers the ability to define new syntactic constructs